patzsantos/SciTec-App/README.md

 # SciTec App
-Welcome to the SciTec App, a secure software developed by Bulwark Systems to check and monitor spacecraft cabin environment parameters inside the International Space Station (ISS).
+Welcome to the SciTec App, a secure software developed by Bulwark Systems to check and monitor the spacecraft cabin environment inside the International Space Station (ISS).

 ## Purpose
 This is the individual coding output of the team [design document](https://github.com/patzsantos/scitecapp/blob/main/Design%20Document/SSDCS_PCOM7E%20March%202024%20Bulwark%20Systems%20%C2%A9%20SciTec%20App%20for%20the%20International%20Space%20Station%20(ISS).docx) developed by Team Bulwark for the Secure Software Development (Computer Science) course of The Unviversity of Essex Online.